bienz2/blog/_posts/2025-05-05-github-classroom.md

 All of my upperclass/graduate classes use GitHub classroom autograding to provide students with automatic feedback on their work.

 Steps to creating a GitHub Classroom Assignment:
 1. Register for an education account [here](https://github.com/education/teachers).
-This gives you a number of GitHub Action hours for students to use (e.g. compiling and testing their code on GitHub Classroom).
+This provides GitHub Actions minutes for students to use (e.g. compiling and testing their code on GitHub Classroom).
 2. I highly recommend creating a second organization for all Github classroom content so that your normal account doesn't get flooded with student repositories.
 I use [ProfessorBienz](https://github.com/ProfessorBienz) for this.
 3. Create a new public Github repository for your class.
 Go to Settings and check that this is a `template repository`.
 This is the repository that students will fork.
 [Here is my repository for Operating Systems](https://github.com/ProfessorBienz/OSHomework).
 4. Create an additional public repository for all of your work.
 Once a student forks a main repository, it is very difficult to get them any changes (for instance if you find a bug in some code or want to add an additional test).
 However, if this second repository is a submodule within their forked repo and all updates are pushed to this submodule repository, they automatically get updates.  **This also stops them from editing test files to get around the autograder.
 They cannot make any edits to the submodule.**